NBA Trade Rumors: Tyson Chandler Teaming Up With Anthony Davis For The Pelicans

 According to Fansided, this trade is possible if the Pelicans are willing to give up a future first round pick along with shooting guard Tyreke Evans.
 The Pelicans are fine with letting go of Evans because they really need to look for guards who can shoot the ball well to compliment Anthony Davis.
 Tyson Chandler will fit well with guards Jrue Holiday and Tim Frazier on offensive sets and could be their ticket to another trip to the first round of this year’s NBA playoffs.

-The only problem with this deal is that as stated above, the Pelicans will have to give up a future first round pick to acquire Tyson Chandler.
-This might be too much to give up for the ageing center.
+The only problem with this deal is that as stated above, the Pelicans will have to give up a future first-round pick to acquire Tyson Chandler.
+This might be too much to give up for the aging center.
 On the other side, the Phoenix Suns should grab this opportunity as Tyreke Evans’ expiring contract is too juicy to resist for a team that is most likely heading for a massive rebuilding mode.

 The New Orleans Pelicans are at the top part of the league when it comes to defensive rating and rebounding.
 Tyson Chandler’s addition will certainly turn that up a notch and turn the Pelicans into one of the most formidable defensive teams in the league.
 However, it would be wise for the team to pursue this deal fast as a lot of other teams are also interested in acquiring the talents of Tyson Chandler.